Mapping in R

 Selectable Layers

-Additionally, you can incorporate several basemaps and add an interactive selection tool to chose what background to display, set transparencies for multiple backgrounds to be displayed at once, have live updates streamed to your map, or toggle the data off and on.
+Additionally, we can incorporate several basemaps and add an interactive selection tool to chose what background to display, set transparencies for multiple backgrounds to be displayed at once, have live updates streamed to your map, or toggle the data off and on.

-addProviderTiles(providers$CartoDB.Positron, group = "CartoDB") %>%
+addProviderTiles("OpenStreetMap", group = "Streets") %>%

-addProviderTiles(providers$Esri.NatGeoWorldMap, group = "NatGeo") %>%
+addProviderTiles("CartoDB.Positron", group = "Simple") %>%

-addProviderTiles(providers$Esri.WorldImagery, group = "ESRI") %>%
+addProviderTiles("Esri.WorldImagery", group = "Imagery") %>%

-lng = outline_poly$X,
+lng = outline_df$X,

-lat = outline_poly$Y,
+lat = outline_df$Y,

 fillColor = "grey",